-The International Herpetological Symposium (IHS) has established a grant program to provide financial assistance to individuals or organizations conducting herpetological research, conservation, and education.
-Proposals are due by April 30 of each year, and recipients are announced by September.
-Grants are available annually in amounts up to $1000 and will be awarded to applicants whose projects represent a significant contribution to herpetology in one of the areas listed below:
+The IHS has established a grant program to provide financial assistance to individuals or organizations conducting herpetological research, conservation and education.
+Proposals are due by April 30 of each year and recipients are announced by September.
+Grants are available annually in amounts up to $1,000 USD and will be awarded to applicants who projects represent a significant contribution to herpetology in one of the following areas:

-Proposals in this category should address new research on threatened, imperiled, or a surrogate for such amphibian or reptile species, or the phenomena that affect the maintenance, decline, and restoration of their natural habitat.
+Proposals in this category should address new research on threatened, imperiled or a surrogate for such amphibian/reptile species, or the phenomena that taffeta the maintenance, decline and restoration of their natural habitat.

 Proposals in this category should address research in captive behavioral studies or new techniques in captive maintenance and breeding of amphibians or reptiles.